LEOR3/VoiceDetectionCommands/README.md

-# Voice Detection Commands with FFT
+# Voice Detection Commands with FFT in ESP32

 ## **Voice Detection With 3 Saved Commands**